simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - removes traffic from origin(s)

 ## Storage
+- Storage account can be replicated based on user choice, default is Geo Redundant Storage
 - Blob
     - used for storing large amount of unstructured data
     - Block blobs